 Hence, the output comes with less efficiency and productivity.
 It's far better if you can preplan your 8 hours.
 Which task do you need to prioritize, and keep in your productive hours?
 The time-consuming task, like email checking or scheduling, can be undertaken in unproductive time.

 Thus you can make this 8-hour full utilization in the time-blocking method.
-The perk is that you don't need to think of what to do, rather just start your day only focusing on how to do it.
+The perk is that you don't need to think of what to do, rather just start your day focusing on how to do it.

 As described above, time mapping is not only for any part of your day but also represents your whole day, and how effectively you utilize it.